canonical/open-documentation-academy/multipass/how-to/how_to_install_multipass_on_macos.md

 <!--### Hypervisor.framework / hyperkit-->

-The default backend on macOS is `qemu`, wrapping Apple's Hypervisor.framework.
+The default backend on macOS is `qemu`, wrapping Apple's Hypervisor framework.
 You can use any Mac (M1, M2, or Intel based) with _macOS 10.15 Catalina_ or later installed.

 <a href="#heading--install-upgrade-uninstall"><h2 id="heading--install-upgrade-uninstall">Install, upgrade, uninstall</h2></a>